waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned
 - FLY Map Navigation: Grid-based.
 Relative positions match region map.
 - Suicune Sighting 3: Simple map resets (Mt.
 Mortar) failed.
 Approaching from East (Mahogany) is required to trigger the island event.
-- Trigger Logic: Event likely requires walking on (26, 14) or interacting with trees.
+- Trigger Logic: Event likely requires walking on (26, 14) or interacting with trees (A button).
 Approach from Right/East side is recommended.
 - Stagnation: Spending 200+ turns on one trigger is excessive.
 Verify location and pivot if needed.
+If Pokedex check (Turn 23956) confirms Route 42, attempt interacting with trees (A button) then pivot to Route 36.